 Please Note: The Data Collection Worksheet (DCW) is a tool to aid integration of a PhenX protocol into a study.
 The PhenX DCW is not designed to be a data collection instrument.
 Investigators will need to decide the best way to collect data for the PhenX protocol in their study.
 Variables captured in the DCW, along with variable names and unique PhenX variable identifiers, are included in the PhenX Data Dictionary (DD) files.

-Factor IX Activity in Plasma Using the One-Stage Clotting Factor Assay
+Extended Half-life Factor IX Products: Individual Pharmacokinetic Study Using One-stage Clotting Factor Assay

 Sample Collection